Quantum Lego Expansion Pack: Enumerators from Tensor Networks: Applications of weight enumerators

 For a noise model where bit flip ($X$) error and phase ($Z$) error can occur independently on physical qubits with probability $p_x,p_z$ respectively.
 The error channel is

 For stabilizer codes, the probability that the Pauli error coincides with a non-trivial logical operation is given by the normalized double weight enumerator of \cite{hu2020weight}:

 evaluated at $x = 1-p_x$, $y = p_x$, $z = 1-p_z$ and $w=p_z$.
-Applying Theorem \ref{thm:gen_err}, we see that the actual non-correctable logical error probability is the above but again modified by multiplicative factor $K/(K+1)$ when taken into account the effect of non-orthogonal states.
+Applying Theorem \ref{thm:gen_err}, we see that the actual non-correctable logical error probability is given by (\ref{eqn:doubleenum}) but again modified by multiplicative factor $K/(K+1)$ when taken into account the effect of non-orthogonal states.

 Similarly, a channel where all Pauli errors have different independent error probabilities

 have non-correctable error probability given by the complete enumerators,

 For definitions of $D,D^{\perp}, E,F$, see \cite{hu2020weight,CL2022} or App.~\ref{app:scalarenum}.